Sensing with shallow recurrent decoder networks: Introduction

 \section{Introduction}

 Emerging sensor technologies are transforming every science and engineering domain, with the quantity and quality of data collected also driving fundamental advances through data-science and machine learning methods.
 In many areas of interest, measurements of the full-state are at best impractical and often impossible.
 Thus sensors are commonly used to infer the current and future behavior of high-dimensional systems with a limited number of sensor locations.
 With severely limited and noisy sensor measurements, this task is exceptionally difficult and frequently requires principled sensor placement schemes to yield faithful reconstructions \cite{manohar_data-driven_2018}.
 Accurate and robust reconstruction techniques are vital in enabling downstream tasks such as system identification, forecasting, and control.
-While data-driven techniques can learn mappings from sensor measurements to the full-state space~\cite{erichson_shallow_2020, yu_flowfield_2019, callaham_robust_2019, bolton_applications_2019}, this is typically done with the current sensor values only.
-We advocate, instead, learning a mapping from sensor trajectories, which contain the time history of the sensors, to the full state-space by using a recurrent neural network in partnership with a decoder network.
-As will be shown, not only is there a significant performance increase, but a minimal number of sensors, randomly placed, can be used.
+Existing data-driven techniques to learn mappings from sensor measurements to the full-state fall into two categories: those that rely only on static sensor measurements~\cite{erichson_shallow_2020, yu_flowfield_2019, callaham_robust_2019, bolton_applications_2019} and those that involve delay embedding techniques~\cite{takens_detecting_1981, gilpin_deep_2020, uribarri_dynamical_2022, young_deep_2023}.
+The former have been used extensively in the reconstruction of large spatio-temporal fields, while the latter have primarily been applied with the aim of reconstructing chaotic attractors.
+In this work, we apply such delay embedding techniques to high-dimensional spatio-temporal flows.
+The aim is not to replicate an attractor, but rather infer the full-state from sparse sensor measurements.
+As will be shown, not only is there a significant performance increase in comparison to static sensing, but a minimal number of sensors, randomly placed, can be used.

 The reconstruction of spatio-temporal dynamics from limited sensors relies on low-rank features of the data.
 Computing low-rank embeddings of such high-dimensional data is often achieved through the {\em singular value decomposition} (SVD), also known as {\em proper orthogonal decomposition} (POD) \cite{kutz_data-driven_2013, brunton_data-driven_2019}.
 The coefficients of the dominant correlated modes are determined by solving a linear inverse problem and the modes themselves serve as a linear map between measurements and the spatio-temporal state space.
 Many of these linear methods are built upon the mathematical framework of gappy POD and have been successful across many disciplines \cite{everson_karhunenloeve_1995, drmac_new_2016, barrault_empirical_2004, chaturantabut_nonlinear_2010, manohar_data-driven_2018}.
 More recently, shallow decoder networks (SDN) have leveraged advances in machine learning and AI to learn end-to-end, nonlinear maps between measurements and high-dimensional state spaces.
 SDNs have been demonstrated to outperform their linear counterparts, particularly when the number of available sensors is exceedingly low \cite{erichson_shallow_2020, carter_data-driven_2021, sahba_wavefront_2022, williams_data-driven_2022}.
 Both derivatives of gappy POD and SDNs rely on measurements at a single snapshot in time to reconstruct the corresponding high-dimensional state at that time.